RoyalPineapple/iOSAccessibilityPathBug/FEEDBACK.md

 ## Sample Project

-A complete sample project demonstrating this issue is available at: https://github.com/RoyalPineapple/iOSAccessibilityPathBug
+A complete sample project demonstrating this issue is attached or available at: https://github.com/RoyalPineapple/iOSAccessibilityPathBug

 The project includes:
-- Minimal reproduction in the app with visual demonstration via VoiceOver
 - Unit tests documenting the bug across different path types
 - Before/after screenshots showing the visual impact
 - Tests verifying the workaround